Revealing self-gravity in a Stern-Gerlach Humpty-Dumpty experiment: Humpty-Dumpty Stern Gerlach experiment as a test for the Schr odinger-Newton equation

-Even inside magnetic regions of the Stern-Gerlach device, equation (\ref{fullpotNS}) is in good approximation separable in Cartesian coordinates.
+Even inside magnetic regions of the Stern-Gerlach device, equation (\ref{fullpotNS3}) is thus separable in Cartesian coordinates.
 This allows us to consider in what follows a description in the (freely falling) comoving frame in which we limit our study to the component of the CMWF along the quantization axis ($Z$) of the Stern-Gerlach interferometer (see figure \ref{stern1nano}).
-Nothing remarkable happens along the free fall axis $X$ or along the third axis $Y$.
-After factoring out its $x$ and $y$ components, the CMWF can be expressed as a superposition of spin up and down along $Z$ states $ \Psi(z,t)=\sum_{i=\{+,-\}}\,\beta_i\,\psi_i(z,t)\,\ket{i} $ with $\vert \beta_+\vert^2+\vert \beta_-\vert^2=1$.
-The reduced Hamiltonian then reads
+Nothing remarkable happens along the free fall axis $X$ or along the third axis $Y$: in good approximation, the evolution is the same as for a freely expanding wave packet as shown in appendix (section \ref{sgap1}).
+After factoring out its $x$ and $y$ components, the CMWF can be expressed as a superposition of spin up and down along $Z$ states $ \Psi(z,t)=\sum_{i=\{+,-\}}\,\beta_i\,\psi_i(z,t)\,\ket{i} $.
+The probability density assigned to the projection of the position of the center of mass along $Z$ reads with $\vert \beta_+\vert^2+\vert \beta_-\vert^2=\int_{-\infty}^{+\infty}dz |\psi_i(z,t)|^2=1$, and the evolution of the projection along $Z$ of each spin component is described by a Hamiltonian of the form

-where $B_0$ is the magnetic field and $B'_0$ is its gradient, $\mu_B$ is the Bohr magneton, $g\sim 2$ is the electronic g-factor and $\widehat{V}^G$ the self-gravitational potential defined in \eqref{fullpotNS2}.
-The parameter $\lambda$ depends on the branch of the evolution (see figures \ref{stern1nano} and \ref{sghp}) and is defined as follow: \\